cnvogelg/plipbox/doc/src/python.md

       > cd python
       > ./plipbox -e <ethernet_if>

-The `-e` option is required to set the ethernet address you want to use for bridging.
+The `-e` option is required to set the ethernet device you want to use for bridging.
 On Mac OS X this interface is typically named `en*`, on Linux it is `eth*`.